meinto/git-semver/README.md

   > git plugin
 ```

-If you decide to use `semver` as git-plugin, you can call it after initialization like that:
+You can use `semver` as a gitplugin by using the following syntax:

 ```bash
 git semver version ...